cosmos/sdk-tutorials/tutorials/1-tech-terms/index.md

 ### RPC and Cosmos

 In Cosmos, RPCs are used by the command-line interface (CLI) among other things to access chains.
-A node exposes several endpoints - gRPC, REST, and Tendermint endpoint.
+A node exposes several endpoints - gRPC, REST, and CometBFT endpoint.

-Exposed by Tendermint, the Tendermint RPC endpoint is an HTTP1.1 server.
+Exposed by CometBFT, the CometBFT RPC endpoint is an HTTP1.1 server.
 The default port is `26657`.
 The gRPC server default port is `9090`, and the REST server default port is `1317`.
-The Tendermint RPC is independent of the Cosmos SDK and can be configured.
+The CometBFT RPC is independent of the Cosmos SDK and can be configured.
 It uses HTTP `POST` and JSON-RPC 2.0 for data encoding.

 <HighlightBox type="tip">

-For more information on the Tendermint RPC, gRPC, and the REST server, a closer look at the [Cosmos SDK documentation](https://docs.cosmos.network/main/core/grpc_rest.html) is recommended.
+For more information on the CometBFT RPC, gRPC, and the REST server, a closer look at the [Cosmos SDK documentation](https://docs.cosmos.network/main/core/grpc_rest.html) is recommended.

 </HighlightBox>

 <HighlightBox type="info">

-Cosmos exposes both the Tendermint RPC and the Cosmos LCD.
+Cosmos exposes both the CometBFT RPC and the Cosmos LCD.
 For example, [CosmJS](/tutorials/7-cosmjs/1-cosmjs-intro.md) uses RPC to implement a JSON-RPC API.

 </HighlightBox>